mbarretosilva/node_express_api_fake_db/README.md

 Without database persistence, just a basic CRUD.

-The the routes to Insomnia and adjuste de IP address.
+Import the routes into Insomnia and adjuste de IP address.